-AMSA's head office is in Canberra and its principal offices in Brisbane, Queensland, Sydney, New South Wales, Melbourne, Victoria, Adelaide, South Australia and Fremantle, Western Australia.
-The Authority is structured into seven operational and service areas.
+AMSA's head office is in Canberra and its principal offices are in Brisbane, Queensland, Sydney, New South Wales, Melbourne, Victoria, Adelaide, South Australia and Fremantle, Western Australia.
+The Authority is structured into four operational and service areas.

 Management of AMSA is the responsibility of a nine member Board, including the Chief Executive Officer.
 Members are drawn from private industry and government and bring appropriate skills and expertise to the conduct of AMSA's important commercial and safety maritime activities.